As things change rapidly during the coronavirus (COVID-19) crisis, this guide will be updated regularly to reflect changes in rules and regulations.

 Here’s what it means for you.

-The government has announced that the Self-Employment Income Support Scheme will be extended, with two further grants being paid out.
+The government has announced that the third Self-Employment Income Support Scheme grant will be extended by three months, covering a total six-month period.

-So if an eligible worker’s trading profits were worth an average of £2,000 per month in the last tax year, then they’ll receive £6,000 in one lump sum (the average monthly trading profit multiplied by 3).
+So if an eligible worker’s trading profits were worth an average of £2,000 per month in the last tax year, then they would have received £2,400 in one lump sum (40% of the average monthly trading profit multiplied by 3).

 In September the government also announced a series of smaller changes to give the self-employed and freelancers more time to pay outstanding tax bills.